 The difference between cloud software delivered through pure cloud terminals versus other delivery models is that no additional infrastructure is necessary.
 Instead of having a PC Client or Secondary Gateway on your network to route jobs from the cloud to the printer, an embedded app on the printer retrieves jobs from the cloud and processes them for printing.

 Are Pure Cloud and True Cloud the Same Thing?

 Not exactly.
 When we talk about Pure Cloud, we’re talking first and foremost about how we’re able to deliver our true cloud solution, SAFEQ Cloud, to customers without requiring them to get their hands on additional hardware for their IT infrastructure.

 In other words, Pure Cloud is an infrastructure-less enablement option (embedded application) that connects your ERP systems to the cloud.
-While Pure Cloud is about enablement, True Cloud is a cloud-centric platform.
+While Pure Cloud is about enablement, True Cloud is about migrating to the cloud using a cloud-centric platform.
 Just as well as we have on-premises private cloud and hybrid cloud deployment, true cloud deployment allows you to migrate your IT capabilities to a native cloud solution.

 Because the two cloud technologies amount to the same result, ultimately you can say that it’s “same, same, but different”.
 Pure Cloud is an application that you can add to your existing platform (purchased from a vendor).
 True Cloud is a platform in itself.

 7 Ways Pure Cloud Solutions Spur Innovation

 Cloud technology is advancing every month, week, every day even.
 With the shift to cloud services, organizations are looking for innovative ways to manage their IT infrastructure while ensuring data security.
 Let’s look at how Pure Cloud helps spur innovation with SAFEQ Cloud and Y Soft’s Pure Cloud Terminals for reference.